Print Options

 Program Description: While past generations witnessed world wars and other great power struggles, global conflict has evolved to include violent extremism, large-scale displacement, and failed nations.
 Future leaders must also adapt their concepts and empirical approaches in order to understand the new nature of conflict when proposing solutions for the future.

-Certificate Requirements:
+Specialization Requirements:

 Required courses